805th-Shoc/805th-Shoc.github.io/content/docs/project_management/agile-project-discovery-phase.md

 - what frameworks will work for you and the client

 ### Sharing What You Learn
-“Help people follow us” and “Build alliances” are two core Truss values.
-The way teams demonstrate this is to work openly and transparently both within our Truss teams and with our clients and partners.
+“Help people follow us” and “Build alliances” are two core SHOC values.
+The way teams demonstrate this is to work openly and transparently both within our teams and with our clients and partners.
 You can follow this by proactively sharing research, inviting participation, asking clarifying questions, and speaking candidly with kindness.

 This is especially crucial during research phases.
 Not every team member can be in every single research activity; you will likely have multiple workstreams of discovery going at the same time.
 Team members should share what they’ve learned across the team to encourage a common understanding of the project.
 Share outs might include documentation, demos, synthesis sessions, or discussions.
-A benefit to sharing your work early and often is that is also helps your team develop trust and confidence with our users, stakeholders, clients, and Trussels.
+A benefit to sharing your work early and often is that is also helps your team develop trust and confidence with our users, stakeholders, clients, and Rhinos.
 This all leads to “Make good coffee.”

 ### Sharing Work with the Client
 At a minimum, you must share out work with your team and stakeholders.